frePPLe/frepple/doc/user-guide/cookbook/resource/resource-tool.rst

 | They can also be virtual: e.g. electronic kanban/QRM cards to limit the
   work-in-progress in a certain manufacturing cell.

-| They are  modelled as a buffer for which the subcategory field is set
+| They are modeled as a buffer for which the subcategory field is set
   to "tool".
 | The operation that claims the tool gets a flow to consume from this buffer.
 | The operation that releases the tool get a flow to produce into this buffer.